TatianaVeda/Golang_bookworms/README.md

 #### Passwords are stored securely using encryption.

 ### Database interaction:
-User registration data is stored in forum.db.
+You can find an ERD Diagram with relationships between entities of the database at: static/images/ERD.jpg User registration data is stored in forum.db.
 Interaction with the database is out of using SQL queries SELECT, CREATE and INSERT.
 #### Database Schema